hg2000/coin/readme.md

-# Crypto trading dashboard
+# Crypto Trading Dashboard
-delivers an overview of your cryptotrading activities
+Delivers an overview of your cryptotrading activities

 ## installation